lostintangent/spaces/README.md

    <img width="250px" src="https://user-images.githubusercontent.com/116461/64935463-3b6e5280-d806-11e9-890a-620aa1d73ea8.png" />

+   > Note: If you're the [founder](#founders) of the space, you can also invite the entire space into a Live Share session, but right-clicking the `Members` node and selecting `Invite All Members`.

 ## Seeking Assistance

 When you're ready to ask for assistance (e.g. figuring out a bug, reviewing some code), simply click the `+` button next to the `Help Requests` or `Code Reviews` node in the `Spaces` tree, and specify a description.
 This will notify th entire space about your request and allow others to jump in to help you.